Article 2 Fund

-The Claims Conference has approved 92,818 Holocaust survivors for payment from this fund, and has paid a total of approximately $4 billion.
+The Claims Conference has approved over 100,000 Holocaust survivors for payment from this fund and has paid a total of approximately $4.9 billion.

 From the earliest negotiations, in 1952, West Germany recognized its obligations in principle to provide compensation to Holocaust survivors.
 In contrast, despite the Claims Conference’s many efforts, the Communist East German government flatly denied any such responsibility.
 In 1990, when West and East Germany were negotiating their unification agreement, the Claims Conference was determined that the unified Germany should meet its obligation to compensate survivors of the Holocaust who had previously received little or no indemnification.